 - (a) Application for a Patent, Specification, Power of Attorney, Deed of Assignment, and Priority Certificate must be filed (Implementing Regulations of the Law of Patents, Articles 9 through 17).

 - (b) Specification must include an abstract, detailed description, claims, and if necessary, drawing(s) (Implementing Regulations of the Law of Patents, Article 11).

 - (c) Power of Attorney (General Power of Attorney is also accepted) and Deed of Assignment require consular legalization, and must be filed within three months from the date of the application.
+Since this procedure takes time, arrangements need to be made early.
 On the other hand, it is unnecessary to file Copy of Register.

 - (d) The language of application is Arabic (Implementing Regulations of the Law of Patents, Article 8 (1)), but an English translation of the specification, claims, drawings, and abstract must be attached.